OpenBfS/UncertRadio/paper/paper.md

 ![Monte Carlo Results \label{fig:image0}](UR2MC_EN.png){width=90%}

 # Scientific references
 `UncertRadio` has been used in several scientific publications.
-It is integrated in the standard
+It is referenced by the standard
-@DIN11929-1:2021 - @DIN11929-4:2021 series and actively used by the German authorities for monitoring environmental radioactivity and external radiation.
+@DIN11929-1:2021 to @DIN11929-4:2021 series and actively used by the German authorities for monitoring environmental radioactivity and external radiation.

 In @kanisch2016a, an overview considering evaluations without using linear unfolding is presented.
 In this study, two significant linear relationships in the model equations for the net count rate (common in evaluation models) were identified.
-Solving these enables the determination of the characteristic limits in generalized approach.
+Solving these enables the determination of the characteristic limits in a generalized approach.
 In the second Part [@kanisch2016b] the extension to evaluation models is described, which require linear unfolding utilizing a (weighted) linear least-squares approach for a part of the evaluation model.
 This step is solved using matrix-algebra.
-It includes parameters in the design matrix with uncertainties, which requires further uncertainty propagation steps.
+This also includes parameters with uncertainties in the design matrix, which requires further uncertainty propagation steps.